-Rather than dotting recommendations throughout our books, we thought it would be much more beneficial to put them all in one handy reference section here, at the publisher site.
+We thought it would be beneficial to put all of our recommendations in one handy reference section here, at the publisher site.
 This way, we can ensure the list stays up-to-date with the best available tools and we can easily add to the list over the course of time as more tools become available.
-Just to be clear, we have personally used all of the following products and services and can wholeheartedly recommend them, however we do have an advertising or affiliate relationship with some services.
-More information is available in our Terms of Service (link above).

 Okay, so here we go …